-Some of Hong Kong’s most internationally acclaimed artists will be on stage at the Hong Kong Academy as Sai Kung Sound Collective (Sasco) kicks off its first season, presenting an electrifying mix of chamber music, operatic scenes, improvisation, and works by living composers.
+Some of Hong Kong’s most internationally acclaimed artists took to the stage at the Hong Kong Academy as Sai Kung Sound Collective (Sasco) kicked off its first season, presenting an electrifying mix of chamber music, operatic scenes, improvisation, and works by living composers.

 Richard Bamping, cello